Looking for an amazing San Blas trip? This article explores everything you need to know about the islands!

 - Kuna tax: 21 USD – paid when you enter the Guna Yala comarca;

-- I’ve read that Some islands ask an extra entree fee of 0-20 USD, but we were never asked this…
+- I’ve read that Some islands ask for an extra entree fee of 0-20 USD, but we were never asked this…

 What to take to the San Blas islands?

 This is an important topic.
-There aren’t supermarkets on the islands, neither
+There aren’t supermarkets on the islands.
+Neither

-- Your own drinks – Bring water, lots of water with you.
+- Your own drinks – Bring water, lots of water, with you.
 If you want sodas, beers, rum, or whatever, you should also bring them yourself.
-Although some restaurants sell them, it’s not guaranteed and they are obviously more expensive.
+Although some restaurants sell them, it’s not guaranteed, and they are obviously more expensive.

 - Towel – You’ll need a towel (or maybe 2) to use in the bath and on the beach!

-- Snorkeling gear – San Blas has some serious snorkeling spots and most of the times they are just off the beach.
+- Snorkeling gear – San Blas has some serious snorkeling spots and most of the time they are just off the beach.
 If you take your gear you won’t need to rent every time you want to snorkel.
 We did this and we paid off the gear with the money spent only in San Blas… Also, sometimes the tours don’t supply them at all!

 - Sunscreen, Hat, and Sunglasses because the sun can be really strong here.

 - Bug repellent – As you would expect in any tropical land with diverse wildlife, bugs are everywhere.
 They are also the most dangerous thing you’ll encounter.
 Don’t go without a repellent.
-Though we have to note that we saw much few mosquitos than we anticipated.
+Though we have to note that we saw much fewer mosquitos than we anticipated.

 - Fully charged camera and phone – You can charge the phone in the restaurant of the islands, but then again everyone will be doing the same.